 For large estate cars upwards.
 With a remote control for automatic opening and a solar panel.
 It can work from the 12V in the car, or be wound up manually.
 Around £2,800.

 Lots of options here in both soft and hard top.
 Specifically stated to fit almost any car with roofbars, not just 4x4s.
 Prices range from around £1,000 to £2,500, but you’ll want the accessories too.
 Tuff-Trek also sell the BunduTop, electric opening roof tent for around £2,500.
 There are LED lights and a power point inside that one.

-A Kickstarter innovation that’s ready to buy – from $1900.
-It’s a more modern-looking design, using strong and light materials and there are plenty of accessories, such as awnings and an annexe.
-While it’s definitely still aimed at an off-road vehicle, it will fit on smaller cars too.
+A Kickstarter innovation from $1900.
+It’s a modern-looking design, using strong and light materials and there are plenty of accessories, such as awnings and an annexe.
+While it’s definitely still aimed at an off-road vehicle, it will fit on some ordinary cars too.

 Tips from a roof-tent owner

 Liss Fenton isn’t a tent camper.
 In fact, before buying her roof-tent, she’d only been in a tent once and swore never again.

 “We sleep in our VW camper now, but we have the roof-tent as a perfect sleeping space for our 15-year-old.
 Teenage boys and all the associated smells – no thanks!,” she says.
 “We wild camp and book onto sites as wild camping is getting harder to do these days.”